Trade-Offs of Diagonal Fisher Information Matrix Estimators: Conclusion

 \section{Conclusion}

 We have analyzed two different estimators \( \efima(\bm \theta) \) and \( \efimb(\bm \theta) \) for the diagonal entries of the FIM.
 The variances of these estimators are determined by both the non-linearly of the neural network and the moments of the exponential family.
-We find distinct scenarios where each estimator is preferable through empirically examining the estimator variances and bounds.
-We connect the investigated estimators with empirical Fisher.
-Future directions include to extend the analysis to the FIM block diagonals and to adapt the current NN optimizers to consider the FIM variances.
+We have identified distinct scenarios on which estimator is preferable.
+For example, ReLU networks can only apply $\efima(\bm \theta)$ due to a lack of smoothness.
+As another example, $\efimb(\bm \theta)$ has zero variance in the last layer and thus is always preferable than $\efima(\bm \theta)$.
+Similarly, in the second last layer, $\efimb(\bm \theta)$ has a simple closed form and potentially preferable for neurons in their linear regions (see \cref{remark:secondlastlayer}).
+In general, one has to apply \cref{thm:efim_conditional_bounds} based on their specific neural network and settings and choose the estimator with the smaller variance.
+Our results suggest that, from a variance perspective, uniformly utilizing one of the FIM estimators $\efimj(\bm \theta)$ is often suboptimal in NNs.
+Our work has further extended from analyzing the conditional FIM estimators $\efimj(\bm \theta \mid \bm x)$ to the joint FIM estimators $\efimj(\bm \theta)$; and we have examined the relationship between the investigated estimators and the empirical Fisher.
+Future directions include extending the analysis of the variance of FIM estimators to block diagonals~(\eg~\citet{martens2015optimizing,tnt}) and adapting current NN optimizers (\eg~\citet{adam}) to incorporate the variance of FIM estimators.